Application and Deadline Questions/Answers

 A: Award amounts can and do fluctuate, and scholarships are never guaranteed.
 Awards are based on a number of factors including family income and the cost of public, in-state tuition.
 These costs were evaluated in 2019 and will continue to be reevaluated on an ongoing basis.

-A: In the US and Puerto Rico checks are made payable to the school; outside the US checks are made payable to the Abbott employee.
+A: In the US and Puerto Rico checks are made payable to the school and sent in two installments (fall semester and spring semester).

-A: Funds are provided in one lump sum shortly after you receive your award letter.
+A: In most countries, funds are provided via wire transfer in one lump sum shortly after you receive your award letter.

 Q: Is a Clara Abbott scholarship considered taxable income to the Abbott employee?